-Third virus vaccine reaches major hurdle: final U.S. testing
+Third virus vaccine reaches major hurdle: final US testing

 NIH Director Francis Collins tweeted that his agency “is supporting several vaccine trials since more than one may be needed.
 We have all hands on deck.”

-AstraZeneca said development of the vaccine known as AZD1222 is moving ahead globally with late-stage trials in the U.K., Brazil and South Africa.
+AstraZeneca said development of the vaccine, known as AZD1222, is moving ahead globally with late-stage trials in the U.K., Brazil and South Africa.
 Further trials are planned in Japan and Russia.
 The potential vaccine was invented by the University of Oxford and an associated company, Vaccitech.

-Meanwhile, a U.S. advisory panel was expected to release a draft plan Tuesday for how to ration the first doses of vaccine.
-The National Academies of Science, Engineering and Medicine will solicit public comments on its plan through Friday.
+Meanwhile, a U.S. advisory panel released a draft plan Tuesday for how to ration the first doses of vaccine.
+The National Academies of Sciences, Engineering and Medicine proposed giving the first vaccine doses — initial supplies are expected to be limited to up to 15 million people — to high-risk health care workers and first responders.

+Next, older residents of nursing homes and other crowded facilities and people of all ages with health conditions that put them at significant danger would be given priority.
+In following waves of vaccination, teachers, other school staff, workers in essential industries, and people living in homeless shelters, group homes, prisons and other facilities would get the shots.

+Healthy children, young adults and everyone else would not get the first vaccinations, but would be able to get them once supplies increase.

 There’s a good reason so many COVID-19 vaccines are in development.